 - Inventory We are enhancing the design of existing controls and are implementing new controls over the accounting, processing, and recording of inventory.
 Specifically, we have strengthened the design of the management review control over inventory-in-transit.
 Additionally, we have implemented processes to ensure timely identification and evaluation of inventory cut-off and are requiring additional accountability from counterparties on the accuracy of incoming and outgoing shipment documentation.
-We also plan to deploy information system enhancements and better use of current system capabilities in order to improve the accuracy of inventory cut-off, reporting, and reconciliation. - Revenue Recognition We are enhancing the design of existing controls and are implementing new controls over the review of the application and recording of revenue for customer contracts under the guidance outlined in ASC 606.
+We also plan to deploy information system enhancements and better use of current system capabilities to improve the accuracy of inventory cut-off, reporting, and reconciliation. - Revenue Recognition We are enhancing the design of existing controls and are implementing new controls over the review of the application and recording of revenue for customer contracts under the guidance outlined in ASC 606.
 We are also designing and implementing more precise reviews regarding evaluation of contract terms and whether contracts should be combined.
 These reviews include increased contract analysis from our legal team as well as ensuring qualified resources are involved and adequate oversight is performed during the internal technical accounting review process. - Accounts Receivable We are enhancing the design of existing controls and implementing new controls over the processing and review of accounts receivable billings.
 We are supplementing our accounting staff with more experienced personnel.
-In addition, we will evaluate information system capabilities in order to reduce the manual calculations within this business process.
+In addition, we will evaluate information system capabilities to reduce the manual calculations within this business process. - Sales Order Entry Process We are enhancing the design of our existing controls over contract value adjustments.
+Specifically, we have implemented additional procedures for our accounting staff to obtain and review documentation to confirm that contract value changes completed by the sales order entry process are accurate.
+In addition, we will evaluate information system capabilities to reduce the manual calculations within this business process. - Consolidation Process We are enhancing the design of existing controls over the consolidation of foreign entities into the Company's consolidated financial statements.
+Additionally, we will strengthen the design of the management review control over the consolidation process include better-documented review criteria, review responsibilities and review expectations.
+In addition, we will evaluate information system capabilities to further automate the partially manual consolidation process.